nbw/web/content/blog/posts/2021-09-25-fly-multi-db.md

 ```

-We can see that connecting to Japan (nrt) is the fastest from my current location, whereas Amsterdam is the slowest (ams).
+We can see that connecting to a Japan replica (nrt) is the fastest based on my current location, whereas Amsterdam is the slowest (ams).

 ---